vplesko/OrbLang/docs/pages/functions.md

 ```
 {: .code-error}

-Functions can be declared by ommiting the function body.
+Functions can be declared by omitting the function body.
 A declared function may be defined later in the code.

 ```
 fnc square (x:f64) f64;